SAT and ACT

 - Use the resources available to you to help with test preparation.

-- Work on your areas of improvement.
+- Work on areas that need improvement.

 - Take the ACT, SAT, or both based on practice test results and school requirements.